arisAlexis/microchatter/Readme.md

 1. Use the rest admin interface and execute requests for every user on your system (slow)
 2. The first time each user logins into the system with a valid [JWT](https://jwt.io) token (edit config file) the user will be created
 3. Manually import into postgresql (table production.users) all usernames and passwords (using [MD5](http://www.postgresql.org/docs/9.0/static/functions-string.html))

+*bear in mind that all users must be in the database, you cannot have some users sending messages to others that don't exist*

 ## What can you do with it